 Rongjie Lai (Rensselaer Polytechnic Institute)

-Guido Montufar (University of California, Los Angeles (UCLA), Mathematics and Statistics)
+Guido Montufar (GL) (University of California, Los Angeles (UCLA))

 Olga Sorkine-Hornung (ETH Zurich)